-Mineral supplementation plays a vital part in keeping pet Leopard geckos healthy.
+Mineral supplementation plays a vital part in keeping your pet Leopard gecko healthy.
 One way to add these supplements to their diet is by gut-loading their food.
-They say you are what you eat right?
-Well, the same goes for your food.
-In order to feed good quality feeder insects to Leopard geckos, they also need to eat good quality food.
+In order to feed good quality feeder insects to your Leopard geckos, they also need to eat good quality food.
 Gut-loading literally translates to loading the intestines with a highly nutritious food.

-Gut-loading is done by feeding feeder insects a highly palatable and nutritious diet prior feeding them to Leopard geckos.
-Insects are therefore the transport medium for these minerals.
-Nowadays it is recommended to feed insects gut-loading foods for longer periods of time to improve their own body composition in addition to filling the intestines.
+Feeder insects such as crickets, mealworms, Dubia roaches, etc. are easy to gut-load.
+Gut-loading is done by feeding insects a highly palatable and nutritious diet almost immediately prior to feeding them to Leopard geckos.
+Insects are therefore the ‘transport medium’ for these vitamins and minerals.

-Gut-loading food can be in the form of dry or fresh foods.
-A fresh mixture of everyday fruit and vegetable remains can be fed to these insects.
+Gut-loading food can be dry or fresh.
+A combination of fresh, everyday fruit and vegetable remains be fed to feeder insects.
 Dry gut-loading foods can be in the form of various commercial or self-made gut-loading mixtures.

-Crickets are probably the most important insect used to feed Leopard gecko.
-Fortunately cricket gut-loading is a simple process.
+Crickets are probably the most important insects fed to Leopard geckos.
+Fortunately, cricket gut-loading is a simple process.
 It is simply done by replacing their regular (maintenance) food with a high quality cricket gut-loading food.
-Crickets should be gut-loaded forty eight to twenty four hours prior to their offering to Leopard geckos.
+Crickets should be gut-loaded 48 to 24 hours prior to feeding them to Leopard geckos.